 - a.
-Deck The surface of a water-dependent structure designed as the walkway for persons using the same. - b.
+Cumulative Impact The effect of a subject activity which, when considered in isolation, may or may not have significant impact on environmental interests but when considered in relation to other past, present, or anticipated future activities in a given area can be expected to be significant in aggregate. - b.
+Deck The surface of a water-dependent structure designed as the walkway for persons using the same. - c.
+Deep Water Channel The area of a waterbody wherein the depth of water is three feet or more at Mean Low Water. - d.
 Dock The terms "Dock" and "Pier" shall be used interchangeably for the purpose of these regulations, and shall mean the entire structure of any pier, wharf walkway, bulkhead, or float, and any part thereof, including pilings, ramps, walkways, tie-off pilings, dolphins and/or outhaul posts, that is located on a bank (inland) (310 CMR 10.54), land under waterbodies and waterways (310 CMR 10.56), land under the ocean (310 CMR 10.25), land under a salt pond (310 CMR 10.33), rocky intertidal shore (310 CMR 10.31), or that portion of a coastal beach (310 CMR 10.27) seaward of the mean high water line.
-Notwithstanding the above, either a swimming float or work float, kept at a mooring, that receives a permit from the Harbormaster and is not connected to the shore, is not a float subject to these regulations. - c.
-Float A floating structure anchored in position by pilings chain or otherwise, which is designed to rise and fall with the tide, used in conjunction with a wharf, pier or dock to moor and give access to a vessel. - d.
-Gangway A ramp or platform used to provide access between a float or vessel and a pier, dock or wharf. - e.
-Deep Water Channel The area of a water body wherein the depth of water is three feet or more at mean low water.
+Notwithstanding the above, either a swimming float or work float, kept at a mooring, that receives a permit from the Harbormaster and is not connected to the shore, is not a float subject to these regulations. - e.
+Float A floating structure anchored in position by pilings chain or otherwise, which is designed to rise and fall with the tide, used in conjunction with a wharf, pier or dock to moor and give access to a vessel.

-- h.
-Mean High Water The elevation in feet above NGVD (National Geodotic Vertical Datum) established by the present arithmetic mean of the water heights observed at high tide over a specific 19-year Metonic Cycle (the National Tidal Datum Epoch) as shown on the New England Coastline Tidal Flood Survey Tidal Flood Profile No. 9 Barnstable to Chatham, MA by the New England Division, Corps of Engineers.
+- f.
+Gangway A ramp or platform used to provide access between a float or vessel and a pier, dock or wharf. - g.
+Mean High Water The elevation in feet above North American Vertical Datum of 1988 (NAVD 88) established by the present arithmetic mean of the water heights observed at high tide over a specific 19-year Metonic Cycle (the National Tidal Datum Epoch) as shown on the New England Coastline Tidal Flood Survey Tidal Flood Profile No. 9 Barnstable to Chatham, MA by the New England Division, Corps of Engineers.
 Where salt marsh occurs, the mean high tide will be that point where spartina alterniflora gives way to spartina patens.
-Walkways over salt marshes that extend beyond this intersection will be regulated under the provisions of this By-law. - i.
-Pier See definition of "Dock." - j.
-Piling A column constructed from any material used to support the deck or other structural member of a wharf, pier or dock or to serve as a mooring spar or dolphin for vessels or floats. - k.
-Shellfish Mitigation Propagation done as compensation for alterations resulting in losses or damage to existing shellfish resources or habitat. - 1.
-Water Dependent Structure Any structure, or combination of structures, built adjacent to or at an angle from the shore and extending seaward beyond the mean high water mark so that vessels may lie alongside to receive and discharge passengers or cargo or for use as a promenade and shall include structures commonly referred to as floats, docks, piers, or wharves.
+Walkways over salt marshes that extend beyond this intersection will be regulated under the provisions of this Bylaw. - h.
+Pier See definition of "Dock." - i.
+Piling A column constructed from any material used to support the deck or other structural member of a wharf, pier or dock or to serve as a mooring spar or dolphin for vessels or floats. - j.
+Shellfish Mitigation Propagation done as compensation for alterations resulting in losses or damage to existing shellfish resources or habitat. - k.
+Water Dependent Structure Any structure, or combination of structures, built adjacent to or at an angle from the shore and extending seaward beyond the mean high water mark so that people may access the water and shall include structures commonly referred to as floats, docks, piers, elevated walkways, or wharves.